Last Updated: September 24, 2024

 Japan

-💰 Compare Ichiro Suzuki's Net Worth
+1. What Is Ichiro Suzuki's Net Worth And Salary?

-What is Ichiro Suzuki's Net Worth and Salary?
+What Is Ichiro Suzuki's Net Worth and Salary?

 Ichiro Suzuki is a retired Japanese professional baseball player who has a net worth of $180 million.
 During his MLB career, Ichiro Suzuki earned $170 million in salary alone.
 He has earned as much, or more, from endorsements.
 Primarily in his home country.